bachirica/ConfigMgr/Collections/Add-OperationalCollections/README.md

 # Add-OperationalCollections

 Script to import and maintain the collections defined in an XML into SCCM.
-Each collection accepts the following fields in the XML definition
+Each collection accepts the following fields in the XML definition:

 - **Name**: Mandatory
 - **Description**: Optional